 About Eevia: Eevia is your Arctic Ingredients Boutique.
 Eevia makes authentic, bio-active ingredients based on fresh and pure Arctic raw materials; berries, plants and herbs.
 We supply a selection of natural bio-actives, extracts and powders for Nutraceuticals, Foods & Beverage products and Cosmetics.
 Our main focus is related to anti-inflammation and anti-oxidation in the human body with the goal of expanding human health and well-being.

 Heart disease is something that affects millions of Americans.
 In addition to those already diagnosed with heart disease, many will get a new diagnoses this year.
 The CDC points out that heart disease is the number one killer in America and significantly impacts both men and women, “About 610,000 people die of heart disease in the United States every year–that’s 1 in every 4 deaths.
 Heart disease is the leading cause of death for both men and women.
 More than half of the deaths due to heart disease in 2009 were in men.”
-If you have heart disease, or are concerned you may be at risk of developing heart disease, it is important to speak to your physician to determine what testing may help you determine you best course of treatment for optimal health.
-Preventing and treating heart disease may involve prescription medication, a change in diet, a change in exercise and activity level or other things.
+If you have heart disease, or are concerned you may be at risk of developing heart disease, it is important to speak to your physician to determine what testing may help you determine your best course of treatment for optimal health.
+Preventing and treating heart disease may involve prescription medication, a change in diet, taking a dl malate supplement, a change in exercise and activity level or other things.
+We should also actively engage in CPR training from somewhere like Coast2Coast in Mississauga.
 Additionally, it is important to speak to your physician to determine if you could benefit from the addition of any vitamins, minerals or other supplements to help support a healthy lifestyle and prevent or treat your heart disease.

 One of the most beneficial supplements in the effort to prevent or treat heart disease is antioxidants.
 Antioxidants offer a wide array of health benefits, preventing a variety of diseases, health conditions, common illnesses, improvement of skin, and much more.
 Antioxidants help prevent free radicals from damaging cells and DNA in your body.
 American Family Physician describes how antioxidants can help prevent and treat heart disease, “Antioxidants keep cholesterol from going through a process called “oxidation.”
 Oxidation happens when oxygen reacts with cholesterol in your blood.
 Oxidation causes the “bad” cholesterol (called “LDL” cholesterol) to stick to the lining of your arteries.
 The oxidized cholesterol can even block your arteries, so blood can’t get through.
 This blocking is called “atherosclerosis.”
 Some foods, especially fruits and vegetables, work in your body so this oxygenation process doesn’t happen.
 Vitamin E and vitamin C are probably the best vitamin antioxidants.
 If you already have heart disease, vitamin E might reduce your risk of a future heart attack.
 Vitamin C helps vitamin E work better in your body.
 It also improves the way your arteries work.
 Together, these two vitamins help protect your arteries from oxidized cholesterol.
 They also help your arteries relax and open up more.”